chaek0115/london_neighbourhood_recommendation_dashboard/README.md

 **Methods used**
 - Normalise location fields so all sources share a common geographic structure.
   - Postcodes.io is used to reverse-map coordinates to postcodes.
 Then outcodes were extracted from postcodes.
-  - Google Geocoding API is used to obtain coordinates from ward + outcode when needed for mapping.
+  - Google Geocoding API is used to obtain coordinates from `outcode` + `ward` when needed for mapping.
 - Merge on `outcode` + `ward`.
 Use **left joins** to keep all London areas present even when some contextual data are missing.
 Missing values appear as “No information”.
 - Aggregate property records by `outcode` + `ward` + property filters (bedrooms, bathrooms, living rooms, tenure, property type) to compute `median_price`.
 - Compute `crime_per_1000` as `crime_count / population * 1000` for a consistent crime metric.